camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7/migration-readiness.md

 ## Migration steps

-For migration, you need to look at development artifacts (BPMN models and application code), but also at workflow engine data (runtime and history) in case you migrate a process solution running in production.
+For migration, examine development artifacts (BPMN models and application code), and workflow engine data (runtime and history) in case you migrate a process solution running in production.

 The typical steps are:

-- Analyze your current development artifacts with the community-supported [diagram converter](https://github.com/camunda-community-hub/camunda-7-to-8-migration/tree/main/backend-diagram-converter) to gain a general overview of required steps
+- Analyze your current development artifacts with the community-supported [diagram converter](https://github.com/camunda-community-hub/camunda-7-to-8-migration/tree/main/backend-diagram-converter) to gain a general overview of required steps.
-- Migrate development artifacts
+- Migrate development artifacts:
-  - Adjust your BPMN models (only in rare cases you have to touch your DMN models)
+  - Adjust your BPMN models (only in rare cases do you need to adjust your DMN models.)
-  - Adjust your development project (remove embedded engine, add Zeebe client)
+  - Adjust your development project (remove embedded engine, add Zeebe client).
-  - Refactor your code to use the Zeebe API, likely via a Zeebe client
+  - Refactor your code to use the Zeebe API, likely via a Zeebe client.
-  - Refactor your glue code or use [the Java Delegate adapter project](https://github.com/camunda-community-hub/camunda-7-to-8-migration/tree/main/camunda-7-adapter), a community supported tool.
+  - Refactor your glue code or use [the Java Delegate adapter project](https://github.com/camunda-community-hub/camunda-7-to-8-migration/tree/main/camunda-7-adapter), a community-supported tool.
-- Migrate workflow engine data
+- Migrate workflow engine data.

-If you follow the migration steps linearly, you could run into issues individually or one after the other.
-Starting with a more complete picture of what needs to be done would allow you to place for a more holistic approach to your migration journey.
+If you follow the migration steps linearly, you can run into issues individually or one after the other.
+Starting with a more complete picture of what needs to be done provides a more holistic approach for your migration journey.
 You may find tackling a particular topic or focus area easier than trying to adjust all your BPMN models before moving to the next step.

 In general, **development artifacts** _can_ be migrated:

 - **BPMN models:** Camunda Platform 8 uses BPMN like Camunda Platform 7 does, which generally allows use of the same model files, but you might need to configure _different extension atrributes_ (at least by using a different namespace).
 Furthermore, Camunda Platform 8 has a _different coverage_ of BPMN concepts that are supported (see [Camunda Platform 8 BPMN coverage](/components/modeler/bpmn/bpmn-coverage.md) vs [Camunda Platform 7 BPMN coverage](https://docs.camunda.org/manual/latest/reference/bpmn20/)), which might require some model changes.
 Note that the coverage of Camunda Platform 8 will increase over time.

 - **DMN models:** Camunda Platform 8 uses DMN like Camunda Platform 7 does.
 There are no changes in the models necessary.
 Some rarely used features of Camunda Platform 7 are not supported in Camunda Platform 8.
-Those are listed below.
+These are listed below.

 - **CMMN models:** It is not possible to run CMMN on Zeebe, _CMMN models cannot be migrated_.
 You can remodel cases in BPMN according to [Building Flexibility into BPMN Models](https://camunda.com/best-practices/building-flexibility-into-bpmn-models/), keeping in mind the [Camunda Platform 8 BPMN coverage](/components/modeler/bpmn/bpmn-coverage.md).